Game Passes – One‑Time Purchases

 - Click the Save button to confirm your settings.

-Giving the Game Pass an Effect
+Giving Game Passes an Effect

 Once a player buys a game pass, they will naturally expect to get its special ability or bonus when they start playing.
 This does not happen automatically, so you must check which players already own the pass and assign the ability/bonus to them.